Ductility: Materials science

 Ductility is especially important in metalworking, as materials that crack, break or shatter under stress cannot be manipulated using metal-forming processes such as hammering, rolling, drawing or extruding.
 Malleable materials can be formed cold using stamping or pressing, whereas brittle materials may be cast or thermoformed.

 High degrees of ductility occur due to metallic bonds, which are found predominantly in metals; this leads to the common perception that metals are ductile in general.
 In metallic bonds valence shell electrons are delocalized and shared between many atoms.
 The delocalized electrons allow metal atoms to slide past one another without being subjected to strong repulsive forces that would cause other materials to shatter.

 The ductility of steel varies depending on the alloying constituents.
 Increasing the levels of carbon decreases ductility.
 Many plastics and amorphous solids, such as Play-Doh, are also malleable.
-The most ductile metal is platinum and the most malleable metal is gold.
+The most ductile and malleable metal is gold.
 When highly stretched, such metals distort via formation, reorientation and migration of dislocations and crystal twins without noticeable hardening.

-Quantification of ductility
+Quantification

 Basic definitions

-The quantities commonly used to define ductility in a tension test are percent elongation (sometimes denoted as $\varepsilon_{\mathrm f}$) and reduction of area (sometimes denoted as $q$) at fracture.
+The quantities commonly used to define ductility in a tension test are relative elongation (in percent, sometimes denoted as $\varepsilon_{\mathrm f}$) and reduction of area (sometimes denoted as $q$) at fracture.
 Fracture strain is the engineering strain at which a test specimen fractures during a uniaxial tensile test.
 Percent elongation, or engineering strain at fracture, can be written as:

 Percent reduction in area can be written as:

-where the area of concern is the cross-sectional area of the gage of the specimen.
+where the area of concern is the cross-sectional area of the gauge of the specimen.

-According to Shigley's Mechanical Engineering Design, significant denotes about 5.0 percent elongation.
+According to Shigley's Mechanical Engineering Design, 'significant' denotes about 5.0 percent elongation.